icidasset/icidasset/src/Writings/learnings-covid19.md

 - Antibodies are not a defence against a virus, they are a late post-viral systemic reaction.
 The only benefit of having additional antibodies through a vaccine is that it can decrease the time you're symptomatic.
 - Forest fires increase the PM2.5 levels in the air by roughly a factor of 200.
 The smoke can travel thousands of kilometres.
 On top of that, burning houses release additional cyanide into the air, also binding with PM2.5, making matters even worse.
 Cyanide is already [prevalent](https://earthjustice.org/from-the-experts/2019-may/epa-must-protect-communities-from-hydrogen-cyanide-exposure) these days.
-- There were no vaccines for SARS, HERV & MERS.
+- There were no vaccines for SARS, HEP C, HERV & MERS.
+Despite no vaccination, cases for these viral infections dropped significantly.
 - What if this wasn't true?
 What would the bigger picture be?
 Why would COVID-19 corona virus be special, what's different compared to the other corona viruses from the past 700 years?